Pranavsingh431/CS_201_project/Readme.txt

 75 120 Rameswaram

-The output will give us the nearest city to the point you inputted
+The output will give us the nearest city to the point you inputted and also search cities within certain radius.